 - Increases peristalsis, the muscle movements necessary for healthy elimination

 Insoluble fibers are not digested at all and they pass through the gut essentially unchanged.
 Insoluble fiber can help dogs lose or maintain healthy body weight by increasing the volume of food they can eat without adding much in the way of calories.
-Since insoluble fiber also adds bulk to the stool which stimulates movement within the intestinal tract, it can be helpful in some cases of canine constipation, as well as with diarrhea (discussed above).
+Since insoluble fiber also adds bulk to the stool which stimulates movement within the intestinal tract, it can very be helpful in maintaining normal bowel movements.

-Since many dogs exhibit some level of diarrhea or constipation on a chronic basis, relief for both you and your pet may be experienced simply by adding fiber to her diet.
+Since many dogs exhibit some level of occasional loose stool, relief for both you and your pet may be experienced simply by giving fiber on a regular basis.

 Another very positive side effect of fiber is that the added bulk in the stool helps your pet empty the glands located in the anal sphincter.
 A healthy dog with regular, well-formed bowel movements will rarely have issues with their anal glands.
 However, those glands can easily become impacted or even infected in a dog with digestive problems.
 Be aware that a very common symptom of a full anal gland is the ”floor-scooting” motion our dogs sometimes demonstrate.
-Making sure fiber is present in your pet’s diet is very helpful in avoiding this issue altogether.
+Mixing fiber in with your pet’s meals is very helpful in avoiding this issue.

-Higher fiber becomes essential if your dog’s diet has a relatively high carbohydrate or fat content that potentially could result in diabetes, obesity or high cholesterol.
+Higher fiber becomes essential if your dog’s diet has a relatively high carbohydrate or fat content in order to maintain healthy bodily functions overall.

-- Fiber helps your dog feel full and may help him to eat less
+- Fiber helps your dog feel full and may help him to eat less/ perhaps weigh less

-- Fiber slows the entrance of glucose into the bloodstream
+- Fiber slows the entrance of glucose into the bloodstream/ supports healthy metabolism

-It’s also important to note that certain breeds have a genetic disposition to these medical conditions, so overall, once again, prevention is central to ensuring your dog’s well-being long term.
+It’s also important to note that certain breeds have a genetic disposition to certain medical conditions, so overall, once again, prevention is central to ensuring your dog’s well-being long term.